 The interest rate for main refinancing operations is the most important key interest rate.

 The Eurosystem uses longer-term refinancing operations to provide banks with central bank money for one month or longer.
-In response to the financial crisis, the Eurosystem significantly expanded the share of longer-term central bank money for the first time, as banks were no longer granting unsecured loans to each other.
-The longer-term refinancing operations provided the banking system with sufficient central bank money.
-The maturities of these operations were extended first to six and twelve months and finally to up to three years.
+In response to the banking and financial crisis of 2007-08, the Eurosystem significantly expanded the share of longer-term central bank money for the first time, as banks were no longer granting unsecured loans to each other.
+The longer-term refinancing operations provided the banking sector with sufficient central bank money.
+The maturities of these operations were extended to up to four years.

-In order to increase bank lending to the private sector and improve the functioning of the transmission mechanism, the ECB Governing Council conducted several targeted longer-term refinancing operations (TLTROs) with maturities of four years between the autumn of 2014 and the spring of 2017.
-These were followed by further TLTROs with maturities of two years starting in September 2019 and ending in March 2021.
-The basic idea is that the more loans commercial banks grant to the non-financial sector, the more favourable the interest rate terms of the TLTROs become.
-In this context, the interest rate on TLTRO loans can even be negative.
+In order to increase bank lending to the private sector and improve the functioning of the transmission mechanism, the ECB Governing Council conducted a series of targeted longer-term refinancing operations (TLTROs) between September 2014 and November 2021.
+The basic idea behind the TLTROs was that the more loans commercial banks granted to the non-financial sector, the more favourable the interest rate terms of the TLTROs became

-The Eurosystem executes its open market operations on the basis of either tenders or bilateral procedures.
-As a general rule, the Eurosystem uses tenders, and they take several forms.
+The Eurosystem executes its open market operations on the basis of either tenders or bilateral procedures (directly with counterparties).
+As a general rule, the Eurosystem uses tenders, which take several forms.

 Tenders are used to “auction” central bank money.

 In variable rate tenders with minimum bid rates, the Eurosystem specifies in advance the total operation volume to be allotted and the minimum interest rate at which commercial banks must place their bids in order to be taken into consideration in the auction.
 Commercial banks then submit their bids in a sealed bid procedure, meaning that no bidder knows how much the other auction participants have bid.
 Each bank states the amount of money it wants to transact with the central bank and the interest rate at which it wants to enter into the transaction.
 The Eurosystem examines all of the bids and then lists them in descending order, i.e. the banks offering the highest interest rates are considered first, and then bids with successively lower interest rates are accepted until the Eurosystem’s total allotment volume has been exhausted.
 Bids at the lowest interest rate level accepted may only be satisfied pro rata.
-For variable rate tenders with minimum bid rates, there are two methods of allotment: the single rate (or Dutch) auction, and the multiple rate (or American) auction, where the allotment interest rate equals the interest rate offered in each individual bank’s bid.
+For variable rate tenders with minimum bid rates, banks either all pay the same allotment interest rate – the single rate (Dutch) auction – or the interest rate offered in their individual bid – the multiple rate (American) auction.

 Until the autumn of 2008, the Eurosystem typically conducted its main refinancing operations on a variable rate tender basis with minimum bid rates and limited allotment volumes using the American auction format.